libretro/docs/docs/development/retroarch/compilation/osx.md

 [![Build in Osx](http://img.youtube.com/vi/fPO-9jescmo/0.jpg)](http://www.youtube.com/watch?v=fPO-9jescmo)

-This video covers quick demonstrations of these subjects;
+This video covers a quick demonstration of these subjects;

 1. Environment Configuration

 2. Building RetroArch

-Be sure to read instructions that are given in this page.
+Be sure to read instructions that are given on this page.

 ## Environment configuration